 30 Warren is a boutique-scale, ground-up new development condominium transforming an entire block-front in Tribeca.
 Designed by François Leininger of Post-Office Architectes, 30 Warren houses 23 design-forward residences with a clean and refreshing Tribeca aesthetic and distinctly modern layouts.

-The building boasts a thoughtfully crafted facade featuring numerous set backs and oversized picture windows that offer each residence incredible light, air, and views
+The building boasts a thoughtfully crafted facade featuring numerous set backs and oversized windows that offer each residence incredible light, air, and views

 A private entrance off charming Warren Street welcomes residents home to a 24-7 attended lobby with rich embellishments, intricately detailed with stone slab flooring, hand-finished oak paneling, ductal wall cladding, custom champagne and black anodized metal panels, and custom brass light fixtures.

 The amenity suite at 30 Warren caters to the essentials of daily life, including: a fitness and wellness studio, children’s playroom, private storage, bicycle storage.

 With the evolving needs of daily life in mind, Post-Office Architectes created a fitness studio with adjacent flex space that seamlessly pivots from children’s playroom to private exercise space.